 9. A little flour is good

 We all feel too much flour dries out the roti, that’s true .
-But, if your dough is soft then you can use a little flour that will avoid sticking and you can easily shape perfect circles.
+But, if your dough is soft then you can use a little flour to dust that will avoid sticking and you can easily shape perfect circles.

 10. Wipe off everything tidily